logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/testarchitect-bugs/working-with-known-bugs/removing-known-bugs/_index.md

 After you have removed the known bug mark, the yellow point in the left margin next to the row number you had selected previously disappears.

-**Note:** Note that this procedure has no effect on the bug itself, only on a line that is marked with it.
+{{<note>}} Note that this procedure has no effect on the bug itself, only on a line that is marked with it.